bsnes-emu/bsnes/docs/concepts/game-library.md

 -----------------------

-Moving the game library is a little complicated, because there's two parts to it: telling icarus where to put imported games, and telling higan where to find them.
+Moving the game library is a little complicated, because there are two parts to it: telling icarus where to put imported games, and telling higan where to find them.